minaflow-888/case-study-webflow-leads-automation/README.md

 ---

+## Why this approach

+This demo uses Webflow’s form email notification routed into a Make mailhook to keep the setup simple and compatible with basic Webflow plans.
+Depending on project needs, the same automation could also be implemented via a direct API/Webflow Logic approach.

+---

 ##  Workflow Visuals – Supplementary Screenshots

 Here are reference screenshots from the actual automation scenario to visually explain each step in the lead automation process.

+---

 ### 1. Contact Form Submission
 **User fills out and submits the contact form on Webflow.**